curbcoin/Curb/White Paper v1.md

 Curbs future plans on integrating this new model includes servicing large events, colleges and universities

 # Curb Coin
-Curb will use CurbCoin (CURB) to complete transcations on the Marketplace
+Curb will use Bitcoin (Stage 1) and CurbCoin (CURB) [Future Use] to complete transcations on the Marketplace

   Curb Coin will be a token built on the Ethereum blockchain and be used for transactions in the Curb Marketplace.